Azure-Samples/azure-sql-modernize-app-with-ai/README.md

 - [Modernize your applications with Azure SQL and AI](#modernize-your-applications-with-azure-sql-and-ai)
 - [Bring AI to your data](#bring-ai-to-your-data)

+You can also see a recoding of this sample here: [Migrate and modernize Windows Server, SQL Server, and .NET workloads](https://www.youtube.com/watch?v=H_2OgOL3fpo&t=982s)

 ![Migrate and Modernize with Azure SQL](./_assets/modernize.png)

 ## Migrate to Azure